inconvergent/cl-stm/docs/stm.md

  ;   Declared type: FUNCTION
  ;   Value: #<FUNCTION R/IDENTITY>
  ;   Documentation:
+ ;     default function called for any operation that accepts an act argument. act is ;       called for eachiteration.
- ;     function that is called for each iteration. requires ;     two arguments. the first argument is the value. must return the desired return ;     value for each iteration.
+ ;       act requires two arguments. the first argument is the value.
  ;     the second is the (keyword) name of the current rule.
  ;
 ```